Rush Limbaugh and another hour of broadcast excellence.

 That's our interest, not the people of the Middle East.

-It's not our not our responsibility.
+It's not our responsibility.

 So if stable dictators are the best way to maintain the free flow of oil at market prices, that's what we'll do until the left gets in charge.